Bhonsala Military School: Founder

 In 1935, B. S. Moonje established the Central Hindu Military Education Society at Nashik at the age of 63 with the aim of 'Indianisation' of the army (Indian Defense) and started 'Bhonsala Military School' in 1937.
-He was a believer in the Indianisation of the armed forces during the British rule, and he was also a believer in the indispensability of military training to Indian youth.
+He was a believer in the Indianisation of the army during the British rule, and he was also a believer in the indispensability of military training to Indian youth.

-Current administration

-The school's Commandant is Brig.
-M.M.Masur (Retd) and The principal is Mr.R.G.Jagtap.

 Facilities

 The school has a large athletics facility including a football ground, athletic track, basketball court, volleyball court, hockey ground, an area for horse riding, a rifle shooting yard and an international level swimming pool.
 Bhonsala has also been known for high performance in sports, recognized by the Sports Authority of India (SAI).
 Virendra Singh is one of the experienced coaches of Bhonsala military School, who has encouraged many international level performers.
 One of his students is the long distance runner Sanjivani Jadhav.